 Many stallholders will be happy to take your order in advance so that you can pick up from the market and some do deliveries in the area too or send our by post or courier.
 Please check our producer page for details.

-We have carried out a COVID-specific risk assessment which is available here.
-The risk assessments are reviewed after each market and any changes will be published on the news section of the website before the next market.
+We have carried out a COVID-specific risk assessment in June 2020 which is available here.
+The risk assessments have been reviewed regularly.
+The next review is due in August 2021.